-According to the Plumas County General Plan, adequate water supply is currently available for water purveyors in Plumas County and all have reported sufficient supply to meet projected water demands until 2030.49 The majority of potable water supply in Plumas County is provided by a variety of individual Community Service Areas (CSA), Community Services Districts (CSDs), and Public Utility Districts (PUDs) that serve the various communities located throughout the region.
+According to the Plumas County General Plan, adequate water supply is currently available for water purveyors in Plumas County and all have reported sufficient supply to meet projected water demands until 2030 (Plumas Co.
+2012e).
+The majority of potable water supply in Plumas County is provided by a variety of individual Community Service Areas (CSA), Community Services Districts (CSDs), and Public Utility Districts (PUDs) that serve the various communities located throughout the region.
 During water years 2014 and 2015, due to statewide drought conditions, the State Water Resources Control Board (SWRCB) curtailed post-1914 water rights tributary to the Sacramento-San Joaquin Delta, including the UFR watershed.
 This curtailment reduced the ability to divert water, impacting water supply availability.
 In response, water purveyor demand management plans have been effective in balancing available water supply with demand.
 Climate change impacts could lead to more severe, frequent, and prolonged drought conditions, reducing the reliability of the local water supply.
-According to stakeholders, during times of drought, some agricultural water supplies are not considered adequate and residential wells have gone dry, http://www.westernsnowconference.org/sites/westernsnowconference.org/PDFs/2012Freeman.pdf 48 Ibid.
+According to stakeholders, during times of drought, some agricultural water supplies are not considered adequate and residential wells have gone dry, requiring drilling deep wells and the trucking of water to homes.
+Low-income well owners are particularly vulnerable to dry wells or surface water curtailments.